Azeret/galIMF/The_IGIMF_theory.md

 Last update: 6.6.2019

-The Integrated-Galactic-IMF (IGIMF) theory, originally formulated by [Pavel Kroupa](https://astro.uni-bonn.de/~pavel/) and Carsten Weidner, is the foundation of this work.
+The Integrated-Galactic-IMF (IGIMF) theory, originally formulated by [Pavel Kroupa](https://astro.uni-bonn.de/~pavel/) and Carsten Weidner [(Kroupa & Weidner 2003)](https://ui.adsabs.harvard.edu/abs/2003ApJ...598.1076K/abstract), is the foundation of this work.
 Here we record the outline of the theory and related references for the reader.

 #### Contents